-Visiting students—students who wish to spend a semester or a year at Reed while working toward a degree from another college or university—may also apply for admission.
-Application forms may be obtained from the Common Application Online at www.commonapp.org and should be filed by March 1 for fall entrance, or by November 15 for spring entrance.
-Students are required to submit an application form, a personal statement and the “Why Reed?” essay, two recommendations from faculty members at the home institution, official secondary and college transcripts, a Registrar’s Report, and SAT or ACT scores.
+Visiting students—students who wish to spend a semester or a year at Reed while working toward a degree from another college or university—may apply for admission.
+Application forms may be submitted only via the Common Application at commonapp.org; visiting students should identify themselves as transfer applicants rather than first-year applicants.
+Visiting student applications should be filed by March 1 for fall entrance, or by November 15 for spring entrance.
+Students are required to submit the application and supplement, two recommendations from faculty members at the home institution, official secondary and college transcripts, and a College Report.
 It is advisable to have plans approved by the student’s home institution.
-Tuition and enrollment fees are the same as those for regular transfer students.
+Fees are the same as those for regular transfer students.
 Although visiting students are not eligible for financial aid, they may be able to find employment on or off campus.

 Special Students (Nondegree Students)

 Those other than visiting students who wish to take one or more courses at Reed but who do not wish to attend full-time or work toward a Reed degree may apply for admission as special, nondegree students.
 Such students may make full use of college facilities.
 While they are not eligible for financial aid, they may be able to obtain employment on or off campus.
 They should file a Special Student application, available from the Office of Admission, before June 1 for the fall semester and November 15 for the spring semester.
 Fees are assessed on a per-unit basis and are listed with college costs.